Message from NYU President Andrew Hamilton

 A spouse and unmarried, minor children may also be classified for a nonimmigrant visa to accompany or follow the student.
 Family members must meet all visa eligibility requirements, including evidence that they will have sufficient funds for their support, and that they will depart the U.S. when the student’s program ends.
 Be aware that F2 dependents may not work, while J2 dependents may request work authorization.
 Find more immigration details from OGS on bringing family to the U.S.

 Students enrolled in the NYU insurance plan can also enroll their eligible dependents.
-You can find dependent enrollment forms online.
+You can find more information on the Student Health Insurance webpage under the Enrolling in the NYU Sponsored Plans section.

 The “Program Start Date”